-The consortium has been initiated by 22 founding partners in December 2020 and is coordinated by Oslo Cancer Cluster.
-CONNECT gathers all Norwegian university hospitals, pharmaceutical and technology companies, the Norwegian Cancer Society as patient organisation, the Norwegian Institute of Public Health, and the Norwegian Directorate of Health.
+The consortium has been initiated by 22 founding partners in December 2020, attracted 6 additional partners since then and is coordinated by Oslo Cancer Cluster.
+CONNECT gathers all Norwegian university hospitals, pharmaceutical and technology companies, the Norwegian Cancer Society as a patient organisation, the Norwegian Institute of Public Health, the Norwegian Directorate of Health, and the Norwegian Medicines Agency.
 The consortium is open to include new partners from the industry and public sector.

 Via CONNECT a structured dialogue, information sharing and planning for national precision medicine and diagnostics implementation will be established in line with political guidance and ambitions.